Buscadoras/buscadoras.github.io/index.en.md

 <div class="quote animatable fadeInUp"><div class="content-container">
-<p>Throughout <span class="color-brick" style="font-weight:600;">Mexico</span> and in neighboring countries, families have organized themselves into <span class="color-brick" style="font-weight:600;">collectives</span>, mainly composed of women, and are developing search methods, advocating for institutional changes and supporting those facing disappearance, to find those who have disappeared, not just their own loved ones.</p>
+<p>Throughout <span class="color-brick" style="font-weight:600;">Mexico</span> and in neighboring countries, family members, mainly women, have organized themselves into <span class="color-brick" style="font-weight:600;">collectives</span>, mainly composed of women, and are developing search methods, advocating for institutional changes and supporting those facing disappearance, to find those who have disappeared, not just their own loved ones.</p>
 <h4>"From the first day I went out to look for my son, I adopted all the disappeared as if they were one”</h4>
 <h5>– Cecilia Patricia Flores Armenta.</h5>
 </div></div><!-- quote content-container -->